INSPIRE-MIF/2017.2/GeoJSON/specification.md

 Environmental Monitoring Facilities describe measuring stations, networks and programs, and makes use of Observations & Measurement (`OM`) data, in many cases using specific observations (`OMSO`).

 The purpose of the `EMS` alternate encoding is to create a simple structure for the data directly related to the monitoring facility itself so that users can create simple maps with info on measurements station with the actual measures inlined.
 A typical feature will thus describe *one* monitoring facility with one measurement result for one given point in time.
-Since information about the point in time and the result are inlined, tools such as ArcGIS can use this information with the inbuilt time series visualsiation tools as well.
+Since information about the point in time and the result are inlined, tools such as ArcGIS can use this information with the inbuilt time series visualisation tools as well.

 An additional objective is to provide an efficient structure for the measurements made by a monitoring facility.
 This is achieved by building on the rules defined in the `OMSF GeoJSON` encoding.